jordans78/PredictingCustomerChurn/README.md

 | SVM - Linear Kernel 	| svm 	| 0.2965 	| 0 	| 0.1993 	| 0.5677 	| 0.1832 	| 0.002 	| 0.0032 	| 0.032 	|
 | Ridge Classifier 	| ridge 	| 0.9032 	| 0 	| 0.9864 	| 0.9065 	| 0.9447 	| 0.561 	| 0.5958 	| 0.02 	|

+A total of seven supervised models were assessed.
+The best performing model is CatBoost Classifier which predicted customs churn with 97,2% accuracy.

 # 3. R environment